githubleadslide/leadslide_wordpress_plugin/README.md

 = Do I need an LeadSlide account? =

 Yes.
 You need to sign up for LeadSlide in order to publish funnels and create ebooks.
-To publish LeadSlide pages and funnels to your wordpress website you need a leadslide.com account that is active and this plugin installed on your Wordpress website.
+To publish LeadSlide pages and funnels to your WordPress website you need a leadslide.com account that is active and this plugin installed on your Wordpress website.

 = Do I need to log in to LeadSlide? =